KunjShah13/hapn_app/README.md

 (This is the profile version of the apk build )

 Or you can build the apk yourself by following the below steps:
-1. Clone the hapn_app repository onto your computer or download the repository as a zip file.
+1. Clone the hapn_app repository(develop branch) onto your computer or download the repository as a zip file.
 2. Then open the downloaded folder (or unzip if downloaded as a zip file) in either the VSCode or Android Studio with flutter SDK installed beforehand and appropriate flutter extentions.
 3. Then open the terminal and Run the command *flutter pub get*.
 This will download necessary flutter packages to run the app.